 I hear you looking at me sideways.
 You might even think I’m smoking some of that boat or maybe a hit a nice rock this morning just after my morning constitutional.
 You’d be wrong.
 I’ve never used drugs.
 Okay, maybe not never, but mostly not most of the time have I ever, and more importantly, I definitely didn’t when coming to this very true and livin’ realization.
 Zion I, bitches.

-Let’s pull over because that ass is too fat for a minute, and revisit how I came to and accepted this discovery.
-Also, let me say this upfront: nothing about this is a disparagement of Michael Jackson.
-In talent shows, I performed Michael songs and just like you do, I own Thriller, have Michael Jackson posters, say mama say mama sa mama coosa at red lights, and still think of big-nosed Michael when I pick flowers outside.
+Let’s pull over because that ass is too fat for a minute and revisit how I came to and accepted this discovery.
+Also, let me say this upfront: Nothing about this is a disparagement of Michael Jackson.
+In talent shows, I performed Michael songs and just like you do, I own Thriller, have Michael Jackson posters, say mama say mama sa mama coo sa at red lights, and still think of big-nosed Michael when I pick flowers outside.
 I love MJ and cried when he passed away.
 I’m not taking shots.
-Saying Janet’s albums are better is an opinion that’s like saying pizza is better than Popeye’s chicken: they’re both great and pain is love.
+Saying Janet’s albums are better is an opinion; it’s like saying pizza is better than Popeye’s chicken.
+They’re both great and pain is love.